OpenCryptoProject/JCMathLib/README.md

 **Upload and Install Applet to Card**

-From the '!uploader' directory,  use [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) to upload ecexample.cap.
+From the '!uploader' directory,  use [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) to upload jcmathlib_example.cap.
 ```
 gp -install jcmathlib_example.cap -v
 ```